Latest political poll: National surges to highest level since 2017

 Ardern said there was a number of things the Government has plans to do over the next 12 months.

-"I think we will only continue to boost New Zealander's confidence."
+"I think we will only continue to boost New Zealanders' confidence."

 Ardern said that as a Government, their numbers were still strong – "in fact, we're in a better position that when we were elected".

+When asked about potential coalition partners, aside from ACT, Bridges said "watch this space".

+Ardern said Labour's two support partners, NZ First and the Greens, were "both performing solidly".

-Tonight's poll comes just a day after a Newshub-Reid Research poll, which showed both Labour and the Prime Minister's popularity had fallen fairly significantly.
+Tonight's poll comes just a day after a Newshub-Reid Research poll, which showed both Labour and the Prime Minister's popularity had fallen significantly.

-Labour polled at 41.6 per cent, falling 9.2 percentage points compared to the last Reid Research poll.
+Labour polled at 41.6 per cent, falling 9.2 percentage points compared to the previous Reid Research poll.

-Ardern dropped 10.6 percentage points to 38.4 per cent in the preferred Prime Minister ranking but was still well ahead of National Leader Simon Bridges on ranking – he jumped 2.5 percentage points to 6.7 per cent.
+Ardern had dropped 10.6 percentage points to 38.4 per cent in the preferred Prime Minister ranking but was still well ahead of National Leader Simon Bridges on ranking – he jumped 2.5 percentage points to 6.7 per cent.

 This is the fifth 1News-Colmar Brunton political poll of the year.